MoldenMedia/ZDF-Wahlen_2017/ReadMe.txt

 - ANIMATIONS!!!
 - PLAYOUT SCRIPTS!!!

+2017.01.31:
+- use correct selected type of bar to create graph
+- set correct gap between groups for 1-5b and 6-7b currently only one geometry prototype is available for testing !!!!
+  --> set the same bar width for all type of bars.

 2017.01.30:
 - use correct values for gap between bars and groups
 - fix selecting the correct bar type